 1 in 8 people goes hungry every day.

-This network has been made possible by the development of a technology platform and mobile app called Food Rescue Hero, which we launched in November 2016.
-As of February 2020, it has been downloaded by nearly 10,000 individuals in Pittsburgh.
+Our huge volunteer network has been made possible by the development of a technology platform and mobile app called Food Rescue Hero, which we launched in November 2016.
+As of February 2020, it has been downloaded by over 10,000 individuals in Pittsburgh.

-Food Rescue Hero is currently used in nearly 10 cities across the country and our goal is to support the launch of it in 100 cities by 2030.
+Food Rescue Hero is currently used in 6 cities across the country and our goal is to support the launch of it in 100 cities by 2030.